zzzprojects/learn-orm/tutorials/dapper-fastcrud/read-data.md

 # Read Data

 Most of the applications would perform the basic operation to retrieve data from the database and display the results.
+The **Dapper.FastCrud** library provides `Get` and `Find` extension methods to retrieve data from the database.

 We have two tables in the database that contains the following data.

 <img src="images/database-setup.png" alt="Database data">